perforce/helix-authentication-service/docs/Administrator-Guide-for-Helix-Authentication-Service-v2019.1.md

 | `SAML_NAMEID_FIELD` | Name of the property in the user profile to be used if nameID is missing, which is likely to be the case when using another authentication protocol (such as OIDC) with the identity provider (such as Okta). | **Note:** Changing the configuration file requires restarting the service because Node caches the file contents in memory.
 | `SAML_NAMEID_FORMAT` | The desired NameID format expected from the SAML identity provider.
 Defaults to `urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified`, and can be set to any of the formats defined in the SAML specifications.	| **Note:** If not specified, the service will try email and sub, and if those fail, the service will generate a unique identifier.
 The value is used as a unique key for the user data.
 To see the raw user profile returned by the identity provider, enable the debug logging (see the `DEBUG` entry below) and watch for "legacy setting nameID" in the log output. |

 SAML identity providers advertise some of this information through their metadata URL.
 The URL is different for each provider, unlike OIDC.
-See Configuring your IdP for Helix Authentication Service Identity Providers.
+See [Example Identity Provider Configurations](#example-identity-provider-configurations).

+When configuring the service as a "service provider" within a SAML identity provider, provide an `entityID` that is unique within your set of registered applications.
+By default, the service uses the value `urn:example:sp`, which can be changed by setting the `SAML_SP_ISSUER` environment variable.
+Anywhere that `urn:example:sp` appears in this documentation, be sure to replace it with the value you defined in the identity provider.

-#### Other Settings
+### Other Settings

 | Name | Description | Default |
 | ---- | ----------- | ------- |